-The 2024 Series E Bonds may be offered at a discount ("original issue discount") equal generally to the difference between the public offering price and the principal amount.
-For federal income tax purposes, original issue discount on a 2024 Series E Bond accrues periodically over the term of such 2024

-Series E Bond as interest with the same tax exemption and alternative minimum tax status as stated interest.
-The accrual of original issue discount increases the holder's tax basis in the 2024 Series E Bond for determining taxable gain or loss upon sale or redemption prior to maturity.
-Holders should consult their tax advisers for an explanation of the accrual rules.
+Original Issue Discount.
+Certain of the 2025 Series C Bonds may be offered at a discount ("original issue discount") equal generally to the difference between the public offering price and the principal amount.
+For federal income tax purposes, original issue discount on a 2025 Series C Bond accrues periodically over the term of such 2025 Series C Bond as interest with the same tax exemption and alternative minimum tax status as stated interest.
+The accrual of original issue discount increases the holder's tax basis in the 2025 Series C Bond for determining taxable gain or loss upon sale or redemption prior to maturity.
+Bondholders should consult their tax advisors for an explanation of the accrual rules.

-The 2024 Series E Bonds may be offered at a premium ("original issue premium") over their principal amount.
-For federal income tax purposes, original issue premium is amortizable periodically over the term of a bond through reductions in the holder's tax basis for the bond for determining taxable gain or loss from sale or from redemption prior to maturity.
+Original Issue Premium.
+Certain of the 2025 Series C Bonds may be offered at a premium ("original issue premium") over their principal amount.
+For federal income tax purposes, original issue premium is amortizable periodically over the term of a 2025 Series C Bond through reductions in the bondholder's tax basis for the 2025 Series C Bond for determining taxable gain or loss upon sale or redemption prior to maturity.
 Amortization of premium does not create a deductible expense or loss.
-Holders should consult their tax advisers for an explanation of the amortization rules.
+Bondholders should consult their tax advisors for an explanation of the amortization rules.

-Ownership of the 2024 Series E Bonds may result in other federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, individual recipients of social security or railroad retirement benefits, certain S corporations and taxpayers who may be deemed to have incurred or continued debt to purchase or carry the 2024 Series E Bonds.
+Other Federal Income Tax Consequences.
+Ownership of the 2025 Series C Bonds may result in other federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, individual recipients of social security or railroad retirement benefits, certain S corporations and taxpayers who may be deemed to have incurred or continued debt to purchase or carry the 2025 Series C Bonds.
 Bond Counsel expresses no opinion as to these matters.

-Payments of interest on tax-exempt obligations, including the 2024 Series E Bonds, are generally subject to IRS information reporting by the payor and "backup withholding" if the recipient has not furnished the payor with a completed Form W-9, certifying the recipient's tax identification number or basis for exemption.
-"Backup withholding" means that the payor will withhold tax from the interest payments at the backup withholding rate, currently 24%.
+Information Reporting and Backup Withholding.
+A person making payments of interest on tax-exempt obligations, including the 2025 Series C Bonds, to a bondholder is generally required to make an information report of the payments to the Internal Revenue Service and to perform "backup withholding" from the interest if the bondholder does not provide a completed Form W-9 to the payor certifying the recipient's tax identification number or basis for exemption from backup withholding.
+"Backup withholding" means that the payor withholds tax from the interest payments at the backup withholding rate, currently 24%.

-If an owner purchasing a 2024 Series E Bond through a brokerage account has executed a Form W-9 in connection with the account, as generally can be expected, there should be no backup withholding on the 2024 Series E Bond interest.
-In any event, backup withholding does not affect the excludability of the interest on the 2024 Series E Bonds from gross income for federal income tax purposes.
+If a holder purchasing a 2025 Series C Bond through a brokerage account has executed a Form W-9 in connection with the account, as generally can be expected, there should be no backup withholding from interest on the 2025 Series C Bond.

+If backup withholding occurs, it does not affect the excludability of the interest on the 2025 Series C Bonds from gross income for federal income tax purposes.
 Any amounts withheld pursuant to backup withholding would be allowed as a refund or a credit against the owner's federal income tax once the required information is furnished to the Internal Revenue Service.